← Back to Blog

 ---

-This post is adapted from Module 17 of our Advanced course.
-Want to see how we trace lots from cherry to container across 6 farms?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for real supply chain data and export logistics insights.
+Traceability is the discipline that makes specialty coffee possible.
+Want to see how we trace lots from cherry to container?
+Join the community at skool.com/particular-3064 for real supply chain data and export logistics insights.

 Want to learn more?